Alyssa conducts workshops for primary aged children, and will workshop secondary students in 'behind the scenes' illustration and graphic novels.

 Coral is an author and illustrator of over 60 books for children.

 Her picture book Bouncing Back: An Eastern Barred Bandicoot Story was shortlisted for the CBCA Eve Pownall Award (2019) and won the Environment Award for Children’s Literature in 2019.
-She is currently working on a new book about Antarctica, with co-writer and co-illustrator Alison Lester, a subject they are both passionate about.
+One Small Island, in collaboration with co-writer and co-illustrator Alison Lester, was published in 2019.
+The story is about the battle to save Macquarie Island from environmental destruction.

-Coral’s website and facebook page includes free interactive material for primary school children.
+Coral’s website and facebook page include free interactive material for primary school children.